Europe snubs IMF call to force-feed bank capital

 "The government has already put in place from the start of this year a recapitalization plan for its financial institutions, with very high requirements," the source said.

+Some bank analysts also expressed surprise about the timing of Lagarde's comments, even though several agreed with her assessment that the fragile European banking system needs better safety buffers to withstand the risks of weak growth.

-(Additional reporting by Sarah White in London and Lionel Laurent in Paris; Writing by Douwe Miedema; Editing by David Holmes and Susan Fenton)
+"Lagarde was saying out loud what is being widely recognized by the actions of the market," Angela Knight, head of the British Bankers Association, told Reuters.
+(Additional reporting by Sarah White in London and Lionel Laurent in Paris; Writing by Douwe Miedema; Editing by David Holmes)

+* Antero Midstream announces strategic processing and fractionation joint venture and increased guidance and targets

+* Qtrly earnings per share $1.35 Source text for Eikon: Further company coverage: